Scrawach/galite/README.md

 ## Events

-Many events has builder method.
+Game Analytics has strict requirements for the text in requests.
+In this regard, many events have builder methods.
 It's a little bit more safety, so use it.

 ```gdscript
 # instead: